Chapter 17 : Chapter Seventeen - Avrille

 “What can I get for you tonight, Professors?” she asked brightly.
-I felt a rush of pride when she said that and didn’t bother to mention I wasn’t technically
+I felt a rush of pride when she said that and didn’t bother to mention I wasn’t technically a professor yet.

 I quickly read over the menu board behind the counter.
 “I’ll have a peppermint mocha and a cranberry scone,” I said.
 Madam Puddifoot nodded and looked to Lavinia.

 “Just a French roast for me, please.
 Black.”

 Madam Puddifoot bustled away to fetch our drinks.
 I rubbed my sleeve against the foggy window and peered outside.

 “The snow’s really picking up,” I commented loudly over the clamour of the coffee grinder.

 “Well, we can head back as soon as we’re done,” Lavinia replied.
 I froze for a moment, realizing I hadn’t thought of an excuse to shake off Lavinia later so I could meet Severus at the Three Broomsticks.
 I couldn’t just tell her what I was doing; I had the definite feeling she would think I was insane.
 Still looking out the window, I saw two owls around the corner taking off from the direction of the post office.
 That gave me an idea.